 Deposit containers: New Seasons sells some local dairy products in reusable, glass deposit bottles.

 Local bike transport: By partnering with a local trike-delivery service, B-line, local products are delivered to stores with fewer transportation emissions and less packaging.

 For New Seasons Market, looking for opportunities and partnerships to improve sustainability is a continual process.
 This spring they plan to look at their internal packaging (grab-and-go foods), with an eye towards reducing, reusing and recycling.

 Take advantage of the incentives New Seasons and others offer for bringing your own coffee mug and reusable bag.
-Avoid packaging by buying bulk products – and bring your own reusable containers.
+Avoid packaging by buying bulk products.
 If you work downtown and eat out, sign up for reusable take-out containers.

 You can do a lot at your workplace as well, including buying items in bulk to avoid individual packaging, switching to reusable dishware in the breakroom and at catered events, and talking to vendors about reducing their packaging and shipping materials.

 At both home and work, avoid one-time-use disposable items, and aim to buy products that you can use for years to come.
 Long-lasting products will save you the time and hassle of frequent replacements, reduce packaging and product waste, and likely save you money in the long run.

 Find more ideas for reducing, reusing and “buying smart” at ResourcefulPDX.

 Thanks to New Seasons Market for sharing their story.
 All photos of stores, staff and customers credited to New Seasons Market.